Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: The summclust Package

-The treatment of additional independent variables requires a bit more discussion.
-The argument \texttt{xvar} is used for listing `ordinary' regressors, such as continuous and binary variables.
-In the example above, these are the binary indicators for union and race.
-Time\tkk-series operators and factor variables are not permitted within \texttt{xvar}.
-The optional argument \texttt{fevar} should be used for the latter.
-This argument includes all the listed variables as factor variables to be treated as additional independent variables.
-In the above example, these are \texttt{grade}, \texttt{age}, and \texttt{birth\_yr}.
-Each argument in \texttt{fevar} will result in the creation of a set of temporary dummy variables for each value of the argument.
+The option \texttt{fevar} is used when there are factor variables, which would be specified as \texttt{i.varname} in conventional \texttt{Stata} syntax.
+In the above example, the arguments to \texttt{fevar} are \texttt{grade}, \texttt{age}, and \texttt{birth\_yr}.
+For each argument, a set of temporary dummy variables is created.
 These dummy variables are included in the regression, and there is no constant term if they are present.

 The sample code above does not illustrate several additional options.
 The most important of these is the \texttt{absorb} option, which operates like \texttt{fevar}.
 It treats its argument, a single variable, as an additional factor variable to include in the set of regressors. \texttt{absorb(varname)} can be used when including \texttt{i.varname} in a regression would result in many fixed effects.
-Speed is increased, perhaps substantially, by partialing out the absorbed fixed effects from the dependent and all the independent variables.
+Speed can often be increased, perhaps substantially, by partialing out the absorbed fixed effects from the dependent and all the independent variables.
 It is advisable to use \texttt{absorb} rather than \texttt{fevar} whenever their argument corresponds to a set of cluster fixed effects, since the elements of $\hat\bbeta^{(g)}$ that correspond to the fixed effects cannot be identified in that case; see \Cref{sec:influential}.